-How will you increase the number of people choosing to walk or cycle?
+How will you increase the number of people choosing active travel modes?
 How will this be achieved?

-Providing safer, better-connected routes throughout the borough will enable people of all abilities and ages to walk and cycle.
-This will also be supported by promoting free cycle training and other relevant complementary measures.
+Providing safer, better-connected routes throughout the borough will enable people of all abilities and ages to walk, scoot, wheel and cycle.
+Research shows that road safety is a major barrier to people choosing non-motorised forms of transport.

-This will be done through a variety of on-street infrastructure projects across the borough, such as changes to road layouts to give priority to walking, cycling and public transport.
+Safer routes will be created through a variety of on-street infrastructure projects across the borough, such as changes to road layouts to give priority to walking, wheeling, scooting, cycling and public transport.
 These projects will be supported by complementary measures to promote active travel.

 What is an active travel complementary measure?